BenRoss92/CV/README.md

 - Wrote API endpoints in back-end microservices using Node.js, Koa.js, PostgreSQL and Knex.js, adding documentation using Swagger
 - Built an email rendering library using Node.js, TypeScript, Mustache, Mocha and MJML
 - Created a login form with form validation using test-driven development, React, Jest and Material UI
-- Took on larger refactoring tasks in both front-end and back-end
+- Took on larger refactoring tasks in both the front-end and back-end to improve codebase quality
 - Voluntarily tracked and helped encourage tackling of team tech-debt

 **Junior Full Stack Developer** - *Tasty Digital* (June 2017 – August 2017)